Hiring a Civil Appeal Lawyer in Austin Texas

 Discuss Your Case With Us

-Get in touch with us to discuss your possible civil appeal.
-To contact us, simply fill our referral request form or call (512) 456-9767 or toll free (866) 337-8102. *LRS receives very few requests for appeals; we may not have a lawyer for this.
-Please call our intake staff to check our civil appeals availability.
+*LRS receives very few requests for appeals; we may not have a lawyer for this.
+Please call our intake staff to check availability of our civil appeals attorney.

 Areas We Serve